Here’s the one truth you need to know about the best Fitbit for women:

 This robust, cutting-edge watch is a five-star model with tons of Fitbit built-ins.
 It includes all the features you need to track your health and fitness 24/7.

 Fitbit Versa Lite looks more or less the same as the original Versa for ladies.
 It maintains the same silver aluminum casing with a white silicone strap, which easily appeals to females.

 It only has one button on the left side.
 Quick pressing this displays a preview window.
 A long press shows alerts, controls your playlist, and turns on the display.
 The display is 100% touch sensitive.
 So you may not even need the person, especially if you don’t like pressing things.

-The 1.4-inch display is clean, feels soft on touch, and is downright responsive.
+The 1.4-inch display is clean, feels soft on the touch, and is downright responsive.
 The quality of the display itself is hard not to love.
-Because the content is clear and script, delivered just as brightly as you’d like.
+Because the content is clear and scripted, delivered just as brightly as you’d like.
 At 300 x 300 pixels, you don’t expect anything like screen tearing or output lags.